ansible/ansible/docsite/rst/playbooks2.rst

     # for ohai
     ansible -m yum -a "pkg=ohai ensure=installed"

-Ansible's approach to configuration -- seperating variables from tasks, keeps your playbooks from turning into arbitrary code with ugly nested ifs, conditionals, and so on - and results in more streamlined & auditable configuration rules -- especially because there are a minimum of decision points to track.
+Ansible's approach to configuration -- separating variables from tasks, keeps your playbooks from turning into arbitrary code with ugly nested ifs, conditionals, and so on - and results in more streamlined & auditable configuration rules -- especially because there are a minimum of decision points to track.